meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-14-bayesian-classification.md

 >
 > $$ \approx 33.2\%$$

-Can Bayes' theorem help us to solve a classification problem, namely predicting the species of an iris?
+Now that we know how it works, can we use Bayes' theorem to help us to solve a classification problem, namely predicting the species of an iris?

 ## Preparing the Data